Skip to main content

 Our battle is spiritual.
 People are not the enemy - Satan and his forces are.
 Understanding this truth keeps your focus on spiritual authority rather than natural frustration.
 The blood of Jesus already disarmed the enemy.
 We don't need to fear darkness; we are called to enforce the victory already won (Col 2:15).

-Resist the Enemy with Boldness
+Resist the enemy with boldness

 Therefore submit to God.
 Resist the devil and he will flee from you (Jam 4:7).